SumoLogic/sumologic-documentation/docs/integrations/pci-compliance/palo-alto-networks-10.md

 ## Collect Logs for PCI Compliance for Palo Alto Networks 10

-This page provides instructions for configuring log collection for the Sumo Logic app for PCI Compliance for Palo Alto Networks 10, as well as sample log messages and a query example from an app dashboard.
+This section provides instructions for configuring log collection for the Sumo Logic app for PCI Compliance for Palo Alto Networks 10, as well as sample log messages and a query example from an app dashboard.

 ### Collection process overview